 Some causes of pain can be much worsened by allowing your pet to move around excessively.
 Sometimes limiting their movements can prove to be effective in soothing their pain even if the effects are only temporary.

-Encourage plenty of down time and naps.
-If your dog find it difficult to be still and rest, consider the use of a crate to prevent them from running around and to ensure that they take it easy.
+Encourage plenty of downtime and naps.
+If your dog finds it difficult to be still and rest, consider the use of a crate to prevent them from running around and to ensure that they take it easy.

 Avoid taking them out on walks and keep their outdoor time limited.

-Sometimes when a dog is in pain in can cause them to lose their appetite and even turn down water.
+Sometimes when a dog is in pain it can cause them to lose their appetite and even turn down water.

 If you notice this sign, be sure to take extra care to try to entice them to eat and drink as staying well hydrated and getting plenty of the right nutrition can help to ease their pain, or at the very least avoid making their discomfort worse by adding hunger, dehydration and malnutrition to their list of problems.